 How do I put on ihram?

 Cleanliness is recommended before putting on the clothing of ihram.

-It is recommended that you clip finger and toe nails, shave off armpit and pubic hair, comb the hair and beard, trim the moustache, bathe (perform ghusl) or at least make wudu’.
+So, it is recommended that you clip finger and toe nails, shave off armpit and pubic hair, comb the hair and beard, trim the mustache, bathe (perform ghusl) or at least make wudu’.

 Men, but not women, are also recommended to put on perfume.